Shaaali/identity-apps/docs/guides/organization/attributes/manage-attribute-mappings.md

 You need to enable `email_home` as a <a :href="$withBase('/guides/applications/share-user-attributes/oidc/#select-user-attributes')">requested attribute</a> for your application and also add it to an OIDC scope.
 You can then configure your application to receive this user information when a user signs in.

-After user authentication, you can find the `email_home` claim the ID token as shown below.
+After user authentication, you can find the `email_home` claim in the ID token as shown below.

 ```
     {